mccauleysylvia/dinosaurs/dinosaurs/herbivores/stegosaurus.md

 discoverer: Othniel Charles Marsh
 period: Late Jurassic
 thumb: stegosaurus.jpg
-description: The Stegosaurus is best known for the large plates on its back and long spikes on its tail herbivore
 category: herbivore
+description: The Stegosaurus is best known for the large plates on its back and long spikes on its tail
 source: http://en.wikipedia.org/wiki/Stegasaurus
 ---